How to Swim Bent Arm Freestyle

-If you’re having difficulty performing this skill or maintaining a bent-arm recovery, there are other drills you can incorporate into your workout that focus on the pull and recovery:
+If you’re having difficulty performing this skill, there are other drills you can incorporate into your workout that focus on the pull and recovery:

 All of the aforementioned drills focus on your arm positioning during your recovery.
-You can also use paddles to get an even stronger feel for the correct pull and recovery.
+You can also use paddles to get an even stronger feel for the correct pull.
 Wearing paddles increases the surface area of your hands; if you make a mistake on your pull or recovery, you’ll feel it immediately and can focus on fixing it.

 The Pay Off